2025 United States boycott

 The 2025 United States boycott is an international consumer movement that emerged in early 2025, primarily in Canada and Europe, characterized by individuals and businesses deliberately avoiding United States products and services as a form of protest against policies implemented by the Donald Trump administration following his return to the presidency in January 2025.
-Another motivating factor is to apply secondary economic sanctions to the US due to its anti-BDS laws that inhibit Boycott, Divestment and Sanctions of Israel applied since the start of Gaza genocide, and in support of the ICJ case on Israel's occupation of the Palestinian territories, South Africa's genocide case against Israel and International Criminal Court arrest warrants for Israeli leaders, which AIPAC-backed US politicians directly defame, deny, defy and have sworn to defeat.
-These policies predate Trump thus some boycotts would continue even if Trump left office or his tariffs were defeated.
-To some degree US IT products are also avoided in BRICS countries due to concerns about spyware and malware in wake of US endorsement of the 2024 Lebanon pager explosions and its longstanding persecution of Edward Snowden and Julian Assange for revealing NSA warrantless surveillance (2001-2007) and other breaches of US law.

 However, the boycott gained its most significant momentum in early 2025 following implementation of new tariffs on imports from various countries, particularly Canada and the European Union, as well as other controversial foreign policy decisions.
 The movement has been characterized by grassroots organization through social media platforms, the development of specialized mobile applications to identify American products, and public demonstrations against American companies with close ties to the Trump administration.
-It is also characterized by government decisions to support adoption of free and open-source software by public institutions as this is more verifiably free of spyware or Internet kill switch overrides.
-It has also been cited in bans on intel, Windows, Android and Google, Meta Platforms, nVidia, Micron, AMD, IBM and Oracle arising from United States New Export Controls on Advanced Computing and Semiconductors to China, which has accelerated shifts to open or Chinese technology by BRICS.

 Background

 President Trump implemented what he called "Liberation Day tariffs" on April 2, 2025, imposing a blanket 10% duty on all imports into the United States.
 Additional "reciprocal" tariffs of up to 25% were applied to specific countries, including Canada and the European Union.

 The United States later announced a 90-day pause for most countries and reduced some tariffs back to the 10% base rate, with the exception of China, which continued to face 125% tariffs.
 These measures prompted retaliatory economic actions from affected countries, including the European Union, which announced tariffs worth $28 billion on American imports.